shagu/ShaguTweaks/README.md

 All addon settings can be controlled in game via the "Advanced Options" button on the Main Menu (*Esc*).
 Every of the listed features below, can be completely disabled in that menu in case you don't like it.

+**Notice:**
+*This Addon or a superior and maintained version of it, is already included in [pfUI](https://github.com/shagu.pfUI).
+If using this in combination with pfUI you might get bad results or up to performance regressions.*

 ## Installation (Vanilla, 1.12)
 1. Download **[Latest Version](https://github.com/shagu/ShaguTweaks/archive/master.zip)**
 2. Unpack the Zip file